 11.1.2.
 You are responsible for any fuel you use during the Hire Period.
 We will charge you to refuel the Vehicle at our published rates on the date of return (which are much higher than forecourt prices and include a refuelling charge) if you do not return the Vehicle to us filled to the same level of fuel as it was provided to you at the start of the Hire Period and you have not purchased our ’Express Fuel Option‘ (for further details see Refuelling Charge set out in the Tariff Guide).

 11.1.3.
 Personal property

-We are not responsible for any loss or damage to any personal belongings placed in or on the Vehicle which will at all times be your responsibility.
+We are not responsible for any loss of or damage to any personal belongings placed in or on the Vehicle which will at all times be your responsibility.
 You must not leave any personal belongings in or on the Vehicle when you return it to us (you are responsible for checking and removing your personal belongings from the Vehicle).
 Any personal belongings left in or on the Vehicle which remain unclaimed 2 months after the end of the Hire Period will be disposed of.

 11.1.4.
 Early Return

 If you return the Vehicle before the return date and time stated on the Rental Agreement then the Hire Period will end when you return the Vehicle to the InterRent Branch and hand the Vehicle keys to a InterRent agent.
 However, in these circumstances, we will not refund any unused prepaid daily rental or accessory charges to you.

 11.1.5.
 Late Return